The Future of Work Could Be At Home

-With more than 20 million jobs available on LinkedIn, you may be surprised by how many offer remote work opportunities.
+With millions of jobs available on LinkedIn, you may be surprised by how many offer remote work opportunities.

 Methodology: The survey was conducted online for LinkedIn by Censuswide from August 30 - September 6, 2019, amongst more than 2,000 working professionals ages 18-74 and 1,000 hiring managers across the U.S.